-The stud previous findings of Hunter, Knowles, Maas, and their respective colleagues in that snacks positioned at 70cm are perceived to require more effort to attain than those positioned at 20cm.
+The studies reiterated previous findings of Hunter, Knowles, Maas, and their respective colleagues in that snacks positioned at 70cm are perceived to require more effort to attain than those positioned at 20cm.
 The study also confirmed that adding a layer of wrapping to a snack increases the effort required to consume it, as shown by Brunner (2013).
-Overall perceived effort ratings were similar between those who did consume and those who did not consume, did not translate to any difference in likelihood or actual consumption, other than in sensitivity analysis of study 1 that perceived effort does not predict or influence consumption.
+Overall perceived effort ratings were similar between those who did consume and those who did not consume, and did not translate to any difference in likelihood or actual consumption, other than in sensitivity analysis of study 1, suggesting that perceived effort does not predict or influence consumption.
+This may be due in part to the low reliability of the measure (α = 0.48 – 0.68) compared to the previously reported reliability by Maas et al. (2012, α = 0.89).
 It could also be suggested that the measure has a low consistency due to individuals rating effort on a subjective scale with no objective measure to rate effort on.
 Future studies may wish to develop a more consistent perceived effort scale or re-wording the current scale to enhance internal reliability.

 Limitations

 As previously discussed, the snack colour manipulation may be identified as a limitation of study 2, but can potentially be explained.
 Firstly, while the visual salience construct may be effective and reliable at measuring overall visual salience, the measure may not be sensitive enough to measure differences in the appearance of the food items.
 As previously referred to, the visual salience construct measures how “irresistible” or “nice” a snack appears (Maas et al., 2012).
-It can be argued that inherently visual elements, and not fully encompass visual salience.
+It can be argued that how “irresistible” or “nice” a snack appears does not inherently refer to visual elements such as snack colour, and so does not fully encompass visual salience.
 Hence, the visual salience construct may not be sensitive enough to identify differences in the visual salience of different coloured items, as chocolate may be equally as ‘tempting’ regardless of snack colour (Rozin et al., 1991).
-Secondly, olfactory sense input of may influence fu study would be required to confirm if this is the case
+Secondly, olfactory sense input of snacks may influence visual salience results despite not being a visual factor.
+A future study conducting cluster or factor analysis to identify which measures relate more strongly to visual salience would be required to confirm if this is the case, and assist in the development of a more robust visual salience measure.